gsej/polytunnel-monitor/webapp/notes.md

 put settings (polling interval, folder name for data files etc) in file rather than hard coded

-fix uptime measurements

-change scale to show whole day when viewing current day

 when changing the viewing period also change the scale

-create endpoint for current temperatures and show them on the graph page too.

 don't record invalid rows to the date files